dataxpress/UICountingLabel/README.md

 Set the format of your label.
 This will be filled with a single int or float (depending on how you format it) when it updates:

     myLabel.format = @"%d";

+Optionally, set the mode.
+The default is `UILabelCountingMethodEaseInOut`, which will start slow, speed up, and then slow down as it reaches the end.
+Other options are described below in the Methods section.

+    myLabel.method = UILabelCountingMethodLinear;

 When you want the label to start counting, just call: